seating in an airline lounge.

 Table of Contents

-How to get lounge access at the airport
+Here's how to get lounge access at the airport:

-Mid- or top-tier elite status in an airline’s mileage program can be your ticket to complimentary lounge access, but this status is generally earned through miles flown.
-For frequent fliers such as business travelers, or for those willing to take “mileage run” flights, earning these qualifying miles can be an easy task.
+Mid- or top-tier elite status in an airline’s loyalty program can be your ticket to complimentary lounge access, but this status is generally earned through dollars spent with the specific airline.

 Having elite status with a major airline will also generally grant you elite status in one of the three major airline alliances, with the following lounge privileges: